-490 CCI is a typical surface soil moisture dataset developed by combining satellite observations and model simulations.
-However, validation against measurements indicates that the CCI product is not of very good quality because the overall R2 is only 0.31 with an RMSE value of up to 0.095 (Figure S5, when the SMAP data period is excluded, the R2 and RMSE for CCI are 0.28 and 0.098, compared to 0.41 and 0.089 for RSSSM).
-The temporal pattern of RSSSM, indicated by r and RMSE, is found to be significantly better than that of CCI (Table 3), and under all climate conditions (Figure S6).
-Our results indicate that RSSSM also shows a consistently higher spatial accuracy than the CCI, especially during the growing seasons (Table 4 and Figure S7).
-Next, we focus on the interannual change in data quality.
-According to Figure 13a~c, while the correlation coefficient for RSSSM does not vary significantly among different years, the RMSE and ubRMSE values in earlier periods are somewhat higher compared to those after 2012.
-Although the data quality of RSSSM can hardly be maintained as well, the degradation degree is much slighter than that of CCI.
-The comparison of the spatial coverages of the 10-day scale RSSSM and CCI data
+CCI is a typical surface soil moisture dataset developed by combining satellite observations and model simulations.
+However, validation against measurements indicates that the CCI product is not of very good quality because the overall $R^2$ is only 0.31, with an RMSE value of up to 0.095 (Fig. S5; when the SMAP data period is excluded, the $R^2$ and RMSE for CCI are 0.28 and 0.098 compared to 0.41 and 0.089 for RSSSM).
+The temporal pattern of RSSSM, indicated by rand RMSE, is found to be significantly better than that of CCI (Table 3) under all climate conditions (Fig. S6).
+Our re-